LControl-code/speech_to_text_slovak/README.md

 - **High-Accuracy Slovak Transcription**: Optimized for Slovak language using ElevenLabs' state-of-the-art Scribe model
 - **Smart API Key Rotation**: Automatically rotates through multiple ElevenLabs API keys when usage limits are hit
 - **Selective Key Usage**: Ability to specify which API key to use for specific tasks
+- **Batch Processing**: Support for processing entire directories of audio/video files with detailed stats
 - **Structured Output**: Organizes outputs with plain text in main directory and full JSON responses in subdirectory
 - **Error Resilience**: Comprehensive error handling with informative diagnostics
 - **Production Ready**: Built for real-world use with industrial-grade reliability